Moody and Montana host Idaho State - WTOP News

 Pocatello, Idaho; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Montana takes on the Idaho State Bengals after Aanen Moody scored 26 points in Montana’s 67-66 win over the Northern Arizona Lumberjacks.
+BOTTOM LINE: Montana visits the Idaho State Bengals after Aanen Moody scored 26 points in Montana’s 67-66 win over the Northern Arizona Lumberjacks.

-The Bengals are 5-5 on their home court.
-Idaho State ranks sixth in the Big Sky in team defense, giving up 71.2 points while holding opponents to 44.6% shooting.
+The Bengals have gone 5-5 at home.
+Idaho State has a 0-5 record in games decided by less than 4 points.

 The Grizzlies have gone 6-6 against Big Sky opponents.
-Montana is 2-4 in one-possession games.
+Montana is ninth in the Big Sky with 28.1 rebounds per game led by Josh Bannan averaging 8.5.

-Moody is scoring 15.4 points per game and averaging 3.1 rebounds for the Grizzlies.
-Josh Bannan is averaging 15.1 points and 8.0 rebounds over the last 10 games for Montana.
+Moody is shooting 41.4% from beyond the arc with 2.7 made 3-pointers per game for the Grizzlies, while averaging 15.4 points.
+Bannan is shooting 51.3% and averaging 15.1 points over the past 10 games for Montana.

 LAST 10 GAMES: Bengals: 5-5, averaging 71.9 points, 26.5 rebounds, 11.5 assists, 5.8 steals and 2.1 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 75.2 points per game.